Are you an adviser? Go to Unbiased Pro

 If the investments within your chosen OEIC do well, you can generate income in one of two ways:

-• Selling shares or units: You can sell your units or shares to other investors.
-While it’s never guaranteed that you’ll make money, you could if your OEIC has performed well and has risen in value since you invested.
-For example, if you bought 100 units at £5 per unit and the price has risen to £30 when you sell, you could make a net profit of £2,500 (subject to tax)
+• Selling shares: You can sell your units or shares to other investors.
+While it’s never guaranteed you’ll make money, you could if your OEIC has performed well and has risen in value since you invested.
+For example, if you bought 100 shares at £5 per unit and the price has risen to £30 when you sell, you could make a profit of £2,500 (subject to tax).

-• Dividends: if you’re looking to hold your investment for a while, and the fund is performing well, you’ll receive dividends quarterly or biannually.
-Dividends are a portion of companies’ profits, which are shared with investors as a thanks for their support.
-The rewards will be smaller than if you sold your units, but they’re more consistent and simpler for passive investors
+• Dividends: If you’re looking to hold your investment for a while and the fund is performing well, you’ll receive dividends quarterly or biannually.
+Dividends are a portion of companies’ profits, which are shared with investors as thanks for their support.
+The rewards will be smaller than if you sold your units, but they’re more consistent and simpler for passive investors.

 If you’re investing for the long term, you can either take dividends as income units or shares (and enjoy the money) or opt for accumulation.